haneure/atelier/README.md

 NEXT_PUBLIC_LIVEKIT_WS_URLwss://<url>
 ```
 ![Livekit](./public/readme/readme_livekit.png)

 2. Next we want to connect the webhooks.
 We also use the ngrok domain for this webhook.
+Fill the `URL` with the ngrok domain with `/api/webhooks/livekit` added, because this is where i set my application `path` to receive the webhooks.
 Choose the signing api key from the one that created earlier.
 ```
 https://<ngrok_domain>/api/webhooks/livekit
 ```